-I’m the founder of Leap, an online community for women that is built by and for women.
-You can read more about Leap here.
-Usually conversations on Leap are only accessible to our members, but we wanted to experiment with making some conversations available to everyone.
+I’m the founder of Elpha, an online community for women that is built by and for women.
+You can read more about Elpha here.
+Usually conversations on Elpha are only accessible to our members, but we wanted to experiment with making some conversations available to everyone.
 We’re kicking off this experiment with a 6-part AMA series.

 Here is our complete lineup: